Pediatric acute kidney injury

-Pediatric acute kidney injury refers to the sudden loss of kidney function due to an underlying illness.
+Pediatric acute kidney (renal failure) injury refers to the sudden loss of kidney function due to an underlying illness.

 Acute (sudden) kidney injury, formerly called acute renal failure, occurs when a kidney is damaged suddenly due to an illness or condition – not because of a blow or injury to a kidney as the name might suggest.
 It’s a sudden onset of kidney failure that can happen within a few hours or days.